 Jen Gerson is a freelance journalist based in Calgary.
 She is a contributing editor at Maclean's, journalist-in-residence at the University of Calgary's Faculty of Law, and co-host of the biweekly Canadian politics podcast, Oppo.

-If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl on Patreon.
+If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl.
 We're crowdfunded, ad-free and made in Calgary.